Sign-Up Flow Redesign.

 Tools

-Issue tracking log: I tracked rage clicks, exits, working moments, & potential fixes across dozens of recordings.
+I tracked rage clicks, drop-off points, & potential fixes across dozens of recordings.

 ✅ Simplified the First Screen